-Australian dollars.
-Admission of the Company to the Official List, following Completion.
-An option to subscribe for a Share pursuant to terms and conditions summarised in Section 11.7.
-Has the meaning given in Section 11.11(a).
-The date, as determined by the Directors, on which the Shares offered under this Prospectus are allotted, which is anticipated to be the date identified in the Indicative Timetable.
-A person who submits an Application Form.
-A valid application for Shares under the Offer made pursuant to an Application Form.
-The application form(s) attached to this Prospectus.
-Monies received from persons applying for Shares pursuant to the Offer under this Prospectus.
-The Australian Register of Therapeutic Goods.
-Has the meaning given in Section 3.7(b).
-Australian Securities and Investments Commission.
-Australian Securities Exchange Limited (ACN 008 624 691) or, where the context requires, the financial market operated by it.
-ASX Settlement Operating Rules of ASX Settlement Pty Ltd (ABN 49 008 504 532).
-The board of Directors of the Company.
-The Application Form in respect to the Broker Firm Offer.
-The offer of Shares under this Prospectus to Australian resident retail clients of Brokers who have received a firm allocation from their Broker provided that such clients are not in the United States.
-Means CannMart Inc, a wholly owned subsidiary of Namaste Technologies Inc incorporated in Canada.
-Has the meaning given in Section 3.7(c).
-Has the meaning given in Section 3.7(c).
-Has the meaning given in Section 11.4(b).
+\$ Australian dollars.
+Admission Admission of the Company to the Official List, following Completion.
+Autilission Admission of the Company to the Official List, following Completion.
+Adviser Option An option to subscribe for a Share pursuant to terms and conditions summarised in Section 11.7.
+Aggregate Substantial Interest Has the meaning given in Section 11.11(a).
+Allotment Date The date, as determined by the Directors, on which the Shares offered under this Prospectus are allotted, which is anticipated to be the date identified in the Indicative Timetable.
+Applicant A person who submits an Application Form.
+Application A valid application for Shares under the Offer made pursuant to an Application Form.
+Application Form(s) The application form(s) attached to this Prospectus.
+Application Monies Monies received from persons applying for Shares pursuant to the Offer under this Prospectus.
+ARTG The Australian Register of Therapeutic Goods.
+Authorised Prescribers Has the meaning given in Section 3.7(b).
+ASIC Australian Securities and Investments Commission.
+ASX Australian Securities Exchange Limited (ACN 008 624 691) or, where the context requires, the financial market operated by it.
+ASX Settlement Rules ASX Settlement Operating Rules of ASX Settlement Pty Ltd (ABN 49 008 504 532).
+Board The board of Directors of the Company.
+Broker Firm Application Form The Application Form in respect to the Broker Firm Offer.
+Broker Firm Offer The offer of Shares under this Prospectus to Australian resident retail clients of Brokers who have received a firm allocation from their Broker provided that such clients are not in the United States.
+CannMart Means CannMart Inc, a wholly owned subsidiary of Namaste Technologies Inc incorporated in Canada.
+Cansativa Has the meaning given in Section 3.7(c).
+Cansativa LOI Has the meaning given in Section 3.7(c).
+Capital Raising Mandate Has the meaning given in Section 11.4(b).